SJLC/gol_submission/README.rst

 TODO
 =====

-* Non-ascii characters such as '£' are not yet handled, need to figure out what character encoding is being used (I tried utf-8 but that didn't seem to work)?
 * Missing "gem" and "biggie" lists because they are not yet extracted from wiki draft (for now, just putting in blank lists, but the template part for gems & biggies does work because I tested it with fake data)